Centaur Systems has been publishing educational software for the Classics

 of his own and others' programming endeavors.

-Latousek volunteers his time to the American Classical League to help
+For many years Latousek volunteered his time to the American Classical League to help

 them educate their members and the rest of the profession about all of the computer-based

 tools available for the Classics.
-Once a Latin teacher himself, he is currently
+Once a Latin teacher himself, he served as

-Chair of their Committee on Educational Computer Applications.
-He writes a semi-annual
+Chair of their Committee on Educational Computer Applications (1987-2008), wrote a semi-annual

-designing our logo and maintaining aesthetic standards in all of our graphics
+designing the Centaur Systems logo and maintaining aesthetic standards in all the graphics.

 for the State Historical Society of Wisconsin and has returned to his original